1.0 Site Identification

 In the following years, characterization activities continued and decommissioning plans were developed and approved by NRC for the facilities associated with the Radioactive Materials License SNM-928.
 The site was divided into three areas that included affected and unaffected areas.
 The areas were further subdivided into subareas.
 Cimarron Corporation submitted a Final Status Survey Report (FSSR) for each subarea when the decommissioning activities were complete for each subarea.
 Following NRC review and acceptance, the subareas were released for unrestricted use and removed from Radioactive Materials License SNW-928.
 By early 2000s, the majority of the site has been released by NRC for unrestricted use.

-In a few of the subareas, unrestricted release standards were not achieved.
+Monitored Natural Attenuation was used to remediate uranium in the groundwater at the site.
+However, unrestricted release standards were not achieved.
 Uranium concentrations in groundwater were in excess of release criteria for the Burial Area #1, Western Alluvial Area, and the Western Upland Area.
-Plans were developed to lower the uranium concentration through groundwater remediation.
-Monitored natural attenuation was the choice for a groundwater remediation strategy and, later, bioremediation was proposed as an alternative in 2008.
-Progress in conducting groundwater remediation was delayed because Tronox Incorporated filed for bankruptcy in 2009.
-After Cimarron Environmental Response Trust became the licensee for Radioactive Materials License SNW-928 in 2011, discussions with NRC were conducted to evaluate alternative remediation methodologies.
-By mid-2012, NRC had not approved an alternative remediation methodology and natural attenuation is being used as authorized by License Condition 27 of Radioactive Materials License SNW-928.
-In a recent inspection of decommissioning activities at the Cimarron site, NRC noted that the Cimarron Environmental Response Trust was conducting decommissioning activities in accordance with regulatory and license requirements.
+Plans were developed to lower the uranium concentration through groundwater remediation and bioremediation was proposed as an alternative in 2008.
+The NRC staff had concerns about the use of bioremediation at the site and progress resolving these concerns was delayed because Tronox Incorporated filed for bankruptcy in 2009.
+After Cimarron Environmental Response Trust became the trustee and licensee for Radioactive Materials License SNW-928 in 2011, discussions with NRC were conducted to evaluate alternative remediation methodologies.

 3.0 Major Technical or Regulatory Issues

-By letter dated January 12, 2009, Cimarron's parent company, Tronox, informed the NRC that it was filed for bankruptcy under Chapter 11 in Federal Bankruptcy Court.
+By letter dated January 12, 2009, Cimarron's parent company, Tronox, informed the NRC that it filed for bankruptcy under Chapter 11 in Federal Bankruptcy Court.
 The NRC staff responded by letter dated February 11, 2008 to acknowledge the bankruptcy and inform the licensee of its obligations to comply with NRC regulations regardless of the bankruptcy.
-OGC attorneys are working with the US Attorneys office on this matter.
+On February 14, 2011, the Cimarron Environmental Response Trust became the trustee and licensee for the Cimarron site.

 4.0 Estimated Date For Closure